 This walk is not demanding.
-Howeverrr, the path can get pretty wet and mucky in places – making it slightly slippy.
-After the many storms lately, me and Eoghan took a visit and the lake had grown and expanded into the woods.
-The paths had become mushy and mucky.
-So be wary if there has been a lot of rain.
+However, the paths can get pretty wet and mucky in places – especially the black trails – making it slightly slippy.
+After the many storms in January, me and Eoghan took a visit and the lake had swelled and expanded into the woods.
+The paths had become mushy and mucky and the black trails were completely underwater.

 The rain is never far away so have a waterproof jacket and good walking boots.

 Wildlife that may be found in Rosscahill woods – If you’re lucky!

 The woods is home to the lesser horseshoe bat, one of the smallest mammals in the country.
 Apparently there are deer in the woods too although I have never been lucky enough to spot one.